SQL Snippets

 [CLUVIO_DASHBOARD_NAME], [CLUVIO_DASHBOARD_ID]

-The above query is executed in a dashboard context as:
+Executed in a dashboard context as:

 SELECT 'user@example.com', 'John', 'Doe', 'viewer',